Last

 time.
 George

 was very attached to her children and raised them as his own.
-Patsy

 suffered from epilepsy and unfortunately died at the young age of seventeen.
 Jacky